jpatrickbennett/GetDataProject/README.md

 This subsetting is done using grep to only include measurement variables with "mean()" or "std()" in their name.

+This script takes the Samsung data and processes it by doing the following:
+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The output is the summary data from step 5

 There are 30 subjects labeled by Subject_ID.